The MVP Action Grant is currently CLOSED to applications.

 Beyond municipalities who have achieved “MVP Community” status, this RFR is also open to other Commonwealth “political subdivisions” and any authorities, commissions, boards, and instrumentalities of those eligible entities.
 Such eligible entities should apply for projects that align with priorities in an MVP-approved municipal climate resilience plan and should also include a letter of support from the municipality/ies related to the project.
 Federally-recognized and state-acknowledged Tribes are also eligible.

-Responses to the RFR may be submitted by municipalities who have received designation from the Executive Office of Energy and Environmental Affairs (EEA) as a Climate Change Municipal Vulnerability Preparedness (MVP) Community (“MVP Community”).
-All projects are required to provide monthly updates, project deliverables, a final project report, and a brief project summary communicating lessons learned.
-The municipality is also required to match 25% of total project cost using cash or in-kind contributions.
+All projects are required to provide monthly updates, project deliverables, and a brief project case study communicating lessons learned.
+The municipality is also required to match 25% of total project cost using cash or in-kind contributions (see RFR for exceptions).
 All proposals must include the following:

 - MVP yearly progress report describing any relevant work toward advancing community priorities since earning MVP designation

 - Letters of support from 1) the landowner for projects of any type (e.g., feasibility, design, permitting, or construction) on land the applicant does not own 2) related municipality/ies for eligible non-municipal applicants (except eligible Tribes) 3) other partners and the public demonstrating support 4) all municipalities if regional project